OCD & Co-Occurring PTSD+OCD

 Overcoming OCD & Co-Occurring PTSD with a Gentle, Effective Approach

-OCD is not about being tidy or particular.
-It’s an exhausting cycle of intrusive thoughts, anxiety, and mental or behavioral rituals that seem impossible to stop.
-You might find yourself questioning your memory, morality, or safety, endlessly seeking relief from uncertainty.
+OCD isn't about being tidy or particular.
+It's an exhausting cycle of intrusive thoughts, anxiety, and mental or behavioral rituals that feel impossible to stop.
+You might find yourself constantly questioning your memory, your morality, your safety—endlessly seeking relief from uncertainty.
 The more you try to feel certain, the more trapped you become in doubt.

-When OCD and trauma coexist, it can feel like you’re fighting battles on multiple fronts.
-The nervous system stays on high alert from past experiences, and OCD latches onto that fear, creating loops of “what if” thinking and compulsive reassurance.
-You may feel disconnected from your body, unsure of your intuition, and constantly scanning for danger - both internally and externally.
+When OCD and trauma show up together, it can feel like fighting battles on multiple fronts.
+Your nervous system stays on high alert from past experiences, and OCD latches onto that fear, creating loops of "what if" thinking and compulsive reassurance.
+You may feel disconnected from your body, unsure of your own intuition, constantly scanning for danger both inside and out.

 What Is I-CBT?